lsimons/caseum/docs/guides/stages.md

 If you've spent more than a day a week doing architecture work, and this is not enough to know what to build during the rest of the week, spend some more time!
 This is one good indicator to start capturing designs more carefully - you may need to move to stage 2.

-#### Digital whiteboards are "ok"

-If you have a fully remote team using physical whiteboards may be impractical.
-In that case consider drawing on paper and sharing the designs using video conference software.
-You can also use online digital whiteboard software like [excalidraw](https://excalidraw.com/).

-Be careful of switching to a fancy diagramming or modeling tool just because you are working remotely!

-If you have the option, then physical whiteboarding is more effective.
-In a hybrid team that meets in an office one day a week, you could use a couple of hours of such a day for Caseum-style whiteboarding, then take some whiteboard photos home with you for the rest of the week.

 ### Stage 2: digital diagrams and decision records

 During stage 2, you may still use whiteboards sometimes, but you also create and maintain a digital version of your designs.